g0di/g0di.github.io/content/Articles/2024-07-11-debugger-doesnt-stop-at-breakpoints-with-pytest-if-pytest-cov-is-used.md

----
-layout: post
-title: "Debugger doesn't stop at breakpoints with pytest if pytest-cov is used"
+Title: Debugger doesn't stop at breakpoints with pytest if pytest-cov is used
-tags: python troubleshooting pytest
----
+Tags: python, troubleshooting, pytest

 Recently, while trying to debug some of my `pytest` tests using VSCode, I discovered that my breakpoints were completely ignored and the tests never stopped.
 After nearly breaking my keyboard in frustration, I stumbled upon [this GitHub issue](https://github.com/microsoft/vscode-python/issues/693).